-In order for normal urinary elimination to occur, there must be coordination between the bladder and urethra (vesico-urethral unit) and both organs must also be functionally competent.
+In order for normal urinary elimination to occur, there must be coordination between the bladder and urethra known together as the vesico-urethral unit and both organs must also be functionally competent.
 Incontinence may be due to overactivity of the bladder muscle (detrusor) as seen in spinal cord injuries above the sacral level or following a stroke.
 It may also be due to detrusor hypocontractility with overflow incontinence, as seen in lower spinal cord lesions.
 Incontinence also occurs if the external urinary control mechanism (sphincter muscle) is weak.
 This occurs in nerve injuries below the spinal cord such as spina bifida.

-The diagnosis of neurogenic urinary dysfunction is based on detailed information gathered from a full clinical assessment including history (with particular reference to clinical symptoms and signs), a physical examination with neurological testing, and analysis of the urine.
-A bladder diary provides essential information as well.
+The diagnosis of neurogenic urinary dysfunction is based on detailed information gathered from a full clinical assessment including history (with particular reference to clinical symptoms and signs), a physical examination with neurological testing and analysis of the urine.
+A bladder diary provides essential information on symptoms as well.

 In order to complete the diagnostic evaluation in these patients, urodynamic testing is often necessary.
 Urodynamics encompasses a number of measurements of bladder and urethral function.
-Often these are done with concomitant x-ray imaging so that the nature of the dysfunction is actually visualized.
+Often these are done with concomitant x-ray imaging so that the nature of the dysfunction is actually visualised (eg videourodynamics).
 Upper tract evaluation by ultrasonography is obtained in all patients to look for scarring of the kidneys or dilation of the collecting system, both evidence of injury from a neurogenic bladder.
-In some cases, a neurogenic bladder may be suspected but without a clear diagnosis of a neurological disease, in which case specialized tests including neurophysiology or imaging of the nervous system may be helpful.
+In some cases, a neurogenic bladder may be suspected but without a clear diagnosis of neurological disease, in which case specialised tests including neurophysiologic evaluation or imaging of the nervous system may be helpful.

 Treatment of neurogenic vesicourethral dysfunction must be tailored to the individual patient.
 It will depend on many factors including the patient's age and severity or progression of the neurologic problem.
-Additionally, the patient's mobility, including hand function, mental status, motivation, and family support may need to be considered.
+Additionally, the patient's mobility, including hand function, mental status, motivation and family support may need to be considered.
+As specific therapies for primary neurogenic disease are not available in most cases, the treatment of neurogenic vesicourethral dysfunction is focused on urinary symptoms and the degree of bother reported by the patients.

 One of the primary goals of treatment is to restore continence by producing a low-pressure bladder or reservoir that stores adequate amounts of urine and allows regular emptying of urine at a socially convenient time.
-The bladder must remain at low pressures during filling, and the bladder neck and urethra must open in a coordinated fashion to allow free passage of urine.
+The bladder must remain at low pressures during filling and the bladder neck and urethra must open in a coordinated fashion to allow free passage of urine.
 Emptying must also be efficient and occur at low pressure.
 Failure to achieve these factors may predispose to upper urinary tract complications and urinary infection.

-Conservative treatment, which must be exhausted before considering invasive therapy, may consist of behavioural therapy, the use of drugs that promote both storage (antimuscarinics) and emptying (alpha adrenergic antagonists), catheterization, and electrical stimulation.
+Conservative treatment, which must be exhausted before considering invasive therapy, may consist of behavioural therapy, the use of drugs that promote both storage (antimuscarinics or beta-3 agonists) and emptying (alpha adrenergic antagonists), intermittent catheterisation and electrical stimulation.